-In this guide, we’ll help you discover exactly what causes leukemia and give you some signs to look for in both children and adults.
+In this guide, we’ll help you discover exactly what causes leukemia in children and adults and give you some signs to look for.
 Remember — knowledge is power — and at ITC, we’re here to help.

 An Overview of What Causes Leukemia

 To understand what causes leukemia, it’s good to first familiarize yourself with our bodies’ blood cell types.
 The human body is composed of three types of cells: red blood cells that carry oxygen, white blood cells that fight against infection, and platelets that enable blood to clot.
 Your body is in a constant state of churning blood cells into your bone marrow — by the billions!
 Most of these cells are the red variety.

 With leukemia, your body thinks it needs more white blood cells than it actually does.
 Because of this, the majority of your body’s white blood cells become ineffective.
 In addition, your body stops producing red blood cells and platelets that are necessary for your survival.

 Unfortunately, scientists today still don’t know what exactly causes the body to experience this surge in abnormal white blood cells.

 Before discussing the causes of leukemia, it’s important to cover the different types.

 These are the four main types of leukemia:

 - Chronic myeloid leukemia (CML)

 Scientists still do not know what causes leukemia in children, and most children with leukemia do not have any known risk factors.